Today we are going to learn in detail about what is the compilation process? Why do the compilation process In C.

 Compilation Process In C

-The work of compilation process is completed in four steps.
+The work of the compilation process is completed in four steps.

 The work of pre-processing is done by Preprocessor.
 Source code (the code that we write in the text editor and whose extension is “.c” is the source code) first passes through the Preprocessor.